SiriusUnity3DGameEngine/Unity5-AssetBundleSetting/README.md

 Additional Notes
 ----------------

-It is also available to mark an asset as an assetbunle by setting its name with [AssetImporter.assetBundleName](http://docs.unity3d.com/ScriptReference/AssetImporter-assetBundleName.html).
+It is also available to mark an asset as an assetbunle by setting its name with *[AssetImporter.assetBundleName](http://docs.unity3d.com/ScriptReference/AssetImporter-assetBundleName.html)*.
-Consider to use spreadsheet or xml file for those configuration to do it as batching job instead of doing tedious thing like mouse click on every assets which are needed to be assetbundles.
+Consider it to use spreadsheet or xml file for those configuration to do it as batching job instead of doing tedious thing like mouse click on every assets which are needed to be assetbundles.

 The following codesnip shows to do that: